Sexual assault of teen girl results in 40-year prison sentence for Rogers man

 Benton County Circuit Judge Brad Karren accepted the plea agreement and Figueroa-Vasquez's guilty plea.

 Figueroa-Vasquez was sentenced to 40 years in the Arkansas Department of Corrections.
-He will have to serve 10 years in prison before he is eligible for parole.
+He will have to serve 10 years in prison before he's eligible for parole.

 He will be required to register as a sex offender and complete a sex offender treatment program.
 The judge ordered Figueroa-Vasquez not to have any contact with the victim or unsupervised contact with any minors.